ryanlupinski/Portfolio-Optimization/README.md

 ### Final Output
 The tool was run on 4-30-22 and the formulas in the spreadsheet implement the logic described in the pseudocode above.
-This would give the user the percent allocation his or her portfolio should have for teh following month, 5/22.
+This would give the user the percent allocation his or her portfolio should have for the following month, 5/22.

 ![portfolio 4-29-22](docs/portfolio-4-30-22.png?raw=true)
 Figure 2.
 Output in Excel showing allocation for the month of 5/22